ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 Users with taxonomic authority can delete taxon names that are without any validity or value to the Arctos users and to researchers.
 Some “invalid” taxa are retained for legacy identifications.
 But taxa that do not pass the Google test and are obviously without value may be deleted.

 To perform “The Google Test,” search for the name (it’s best in double quotes).
 If there are no results or results only referencing Arctos, it is probably safe to delete the name.
 Results which include only sources that draw from Arctos (such as GBIF) should be carefully scrutinized to determine if the results are in fact a circular reflection of Arctos data.
+If you are uncertain, it's safer to quarantine the taxon name.

 Here the taxon *Calliostoma fronkii* fails the Google test bcause the only result is from Arctos.